s-amberg/cpla/week02/exercise_solution/README.md

 ```

 * The behavior changes only slightly for the original `main` of the Tracer.
 Instead of the copy-constructor the move-constructor is used when initializing the `foo` parameter with `inner`.
 We can observe that the Tracers that have been moved from are still destroyed.
 We see that in the output at the destructor calls `Tracer destroyed: sink moved to`.
 We also see that the move operation modifies the contents of the moved object.
 For example `inner.show()` results in the output `Tracer: inner moved away`, showing that the name of `inner` has been overwritten.
-* When disabling copy-elision we can observe an additional move operation (origined at `auto trace = bar(inner)`) when calling `trace.show()`.
+* When disabling copy-elision we can observe an additional move operation (has origin at `auto trace = bar(inner)`) when calling `trace.show()`.
 The output `Tracer: bar` has changed to `Tracer: bar moved`, which indicates one additional move constructions.
 Before C++17 there was an additional move construction at the initialization of `tracer` to be elided, which is now mandatory.
 * For the move-assignment we implemented the operator to swap the names (while in the move-constructor we just add the `" moved away` suffix).
 We can observe the destruction of the `source` variable at the output `Tracer destroyed: sink moved away`
 * The call `std::move(m)` does not have observable behavior.
 Internally, the `std::move` function is just a cast, which does not have any run-time effect by itself.
 Therefore, we don't have observable behavior here.